qhull/qhull/README.txt

   intentional.
 For example, variables may be initialized (unnecessarily) to prevent warnings about possible use of uninitialized variables.

-Compiling for the Power Macintosh
+Compiling on the Power Macintosh

-  Qhull compiles for the Power Macintosh with Metrowerk's C compiler.
+  Qhull compiles on the Power Macintosh with Metrowerk's C compiler.
   It uses the SIOUX interface to read point coordinates and return output.
   There is no graphical output.
 For project files, see 'Compiling for Windows 95'.
 Instead of using SIOUX, Qhull may be embedded within an